 - -allow-duplication allows the duplication of small blocks of code during normalization of loops and tests.
 This is set by default and the option is mainly found in its opposite form, -no-allow-duplication which forces Frama-C to use labels and gotos instead.
 Note that bigger blocks and blocks with a non-trivial control flow are never duplicated.
 Option -ulevel (see below) is not affected by this option and always duplicates the loop body. - -annot forces Frama-C to interpret ACSL annotations.
-This option is set by default, and is only found in its opposite form -no-annot, which prevents interpretation of ACSL annotations. - -collapse-call-cast allows the value returned by a function call to be implicitly cast to the type of the value it is assigned to (if such a conversion is authorized by C standard).
+This option is set by default, and is only found in its opposite form -no-annot, which prevents interpretation of ACSL annotations. - -collapse-call-cast allows, in some cases, the value returned by a function call to be implicitly cast to the type of the value it is assigned to (if such a conversion is authorized by C standard).
+Otherwise, a temporary variable separates the call and the cast.
+The default is to have implicit casts for function calls, so the opposite form -no-collapse-call-cast is more useful.